 Creating Water Flow Visualizations Using Arduino

-Refer to my interactive data sculpture creation guide for additional inspiration.
+Refer to interactive data sculpture creation guide for additional inspiration.

 Crafting Climate Data Art Installations with Arduino